trevp/tripledh/tripledh.md

 deletes the one-time ephemeral private key on receiving the message.

-To reduce storage costs for the intermediary, the "signed ephemeral and extra ephemeral" variant of TripleDH can be used, so that the intermediary only needs to store a single signed ephemeral public key, and can store a larger number of extra ephemeral public keys without signatures.
+To reduce storage costs for the intermediary, the "signed ephemeral and extra ephemeral" variant of TripleDH can be used.
+This enables the intermediary to only store a single signed ephemeral public key, and a larger number of unsigned extra ephemeral public keys.

 3.5.
 Deniability
 -